 She was elected as the Parker County Court at Law 2 Judge in November of 2016 and reelected in 2020.
 She is the first woman elected judge in Parker County.
 Judge Johnson is also the Administrative Judge for the Parker County Courts at Law.

-She is a member of East Parker County Chamber, PTO, Weatherford Rotary, and Women's Business Alliance.
+She is a member of East Parker County Chamber, Weatherford Rotary, and Parker County Republican Party.

 Johnson has also served as an officer or board member of Aledo Children’s Advocats, Bush Legacy Republican Women, Project Celebration, Shattered Dreams, and Athletic Boosters.

-Johnson and her husband have four children, Kendall (21), Kallyn (19), Cameron (16), and Cheney (14) who are all 5th generation Parker County residents
+Johnson and her husband have four children, Kendall, Kallyn, Cameron, and Cheney who are all 5th generation Parker County residents.

 CCL No. 2 has unlimited concurrent civil and criminal jurisdiction with the 43rd and 415th District Courts, excepting felonies.
 By local rule, CCL No. 2 hears all contested probate matters arising in Parker County.